rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 `jar cf Hello.jar -C . .`

 _Note: The basic format of the command for creating a JAR file is: `jar cf jar-file input-file(s)`.
 The `c` option indicates that you want to create a JAR file.
-The `f` option indicates that you want the output to go to a file rather than to stdout `-C` is used to change directories during execution of the command, e.g. if we have static files to include which reside in a different folder structure.
+The `f` option indicates that you want the output to go to a file rather than to stdout. `-C` is used to change directories during execution of the command, e.g. if we have static files to include which reside in a different folder structure.
 See [Oracle's documentation](https://docs.oracle.com/javase/tutorial/deployment/jar/build.html) for more._

 To run this program, we only need `App`, `String`, `System`, and `Object` classes.